Fashion History - Early 19th Century Regency and Romantic Styles for Women

 Around 1811, a Gothic influence appeared in Britain.
 Based on garments worn during medieval times, dresses lost the pure classical Greek lines.
 The bodice developed more shape and shoulder seams widened for comfort.
 (Low shoulder lines can restrict arm movement)

 Ruffles appeared on the bodice recalling an Elizabethan style and skirts were embellished with flounces and padding.

 In England, the waist level lowered to a relatively normal line.

-During the wars, French waists stayed high.
+During the wars, French waists remained high.
 Hemlines evolved into an A - line or bell shape.

 In 1815, after the wars, waistlines in Britain rose again as the English started to follow French fashion.
 The French copied the British Gothic styles and after 1820, waists lowered and were accentuated with a sash.

 The Romantic Period 1825 - 1835

 The Gothic influence of the Middle Ages continued and the Empire style faded as waists dropped to the normal waistline after years of rising and falling.
 Middle classes wanted to appear gentrified and the new Romantic movement came to influence women's fashion.

-Bodices developed a V shape and women began to wear corsets for a trim look, although the lower classes wore high waists until 1830.
+Bodices developed a V shape and women began to wear tighter corsets for a trim look, although the lower classes wore high waists until 1830.

 Sleeves changed as well, becoming larger.
 Beret sleeves were cut in a circle creating a large, balloon like sleeve.